 In the Displays panel, select Imagery -> Image Display.

-The Region panel gives a preview image of the display.
-By default, McIDAS-V will display the data at a reduced resolution to save on memory usage.
+The Region panel shows a preview image of the display.
+By default, McIDAS-V displays the data at reduced resolution to conserve memory.
 To display the data at full-resolution, an area within the data must be subsetted by using Shift+Left-Click+Drag.
 Anything contained with the green bounding box will be displayed at full-resolution.
-Subset out a large area of the data.
+Subset a large area of the data.
 Note that the entire region must be contained within the granule’s data.

 Click Create Display.